|

 up ordering and receiving the wrong thing.

-To avoid wasting energy and to comply with Building Regulations, hot
+To avoid wasting energy and to comply with Building Regulations,

 water storage vessels must be insulated.

-Insulation helps the contents of the vessel stay hot for longer by
+Insulation helps the contents of the vessel stay hot for longer

-reducing loss and comes in several forms.
+Insulation comes in several forms.
 Common types of insulation

 include: